okdistribute/dat-menubar/readme.md

 This is a cross-platform desktop application for [dat](http://dat-data.com).
 PRs welcome.

 Sharing a folder gives you a link.
-Give that link to someone else so they can download the data.
-Your data will be available as long as the app is running, traveling through no centralized servers.
-If the app is closed, the data will no longer be served.
+Give that link to someone else.
+They put the link in the app to download the data.
+The two apps find each other, and the data goes peer to peer, traveling through no centralized servers.
+The data will be available as long as at least one peer is seeding it.

 ![open](images/open.png)